namtran98/ray-tracing-engine/README.md

 ### Features

-This ia a ray tracing engine by using OOP.
+This ia a ray tracing engine built using OOP.
 The included ray tracing features are

 - tracing a ray through a scene
   - Shadow Tracer